CMMC Phase One started November 10! Here's everything you need to know.

 As security expectations rise, so too do the methods by which those standards are upheld.
 To uphold the CMMC standard, there are a few mechanisms in place.

-First is the Supplier Performance Risk System (SPRS).
-It was launched in 2018 as a tool for contractors to identify suppliers that have not met the DoD's cyber security standards.
-The SPRS requires companies to complete basic assessments and it outlines access requirements and flow down procedures for subcontractors involved in contracts with federal agencies.
+First is the Supplier Performance Risk System (SPRS), initially launched in 2013.
+As of the 2020 publication of DFARS 7019, SPRS began requiring cyber reporting acting as a tool for contractors to identify suppliers that have not met the DoW's cyber security standards.
+SPRS requires companies to complete basic assessments, and it outlines access requirements and flow down procedures for subcontractors involved in contracts with federal agencies.

-By the date of the final ruling, contractors should be prepared with their CMMC certification at Level 1 or higher so they can receive new contracts from the Department of Defense.
-Also, levels 2 and 3 will require 3rd-party attestation to the submitted SPRS score, so contractors will need to schedule an assessment with a certified third-part assessment organization (C3PAO), which will take an additional untold amount of time due to the limited number of assessors and the growing number of organizations seeking compliance (OSC).
+CMMC levels 2 and 3 will require 3rd-party attestation to the submitted SPRS score, so contractors will need to schedule an assessment with a certified third-party assessment organization (C3PAO).
+In the case of a level 3 certification, after the Level 2 C3PAO assessment, the organization will need to meet enriched requirements and pass an additional assessment by the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC), a government entity.
+These assessments take an additional untold amount of time due to the limited number of assessors and the growing number of organizations seeking compliance (OSC).

 The kicker is that being prepared for a CMMC assessment could take anywhere from 12-18 months for most companies in the Defense Industrial Base.
-Add onto that the time it will undoubtedly take to schedule an assessment, and you’re looking at quite a long timeline.
+Add to that the time it will undoubtedly take to schedule an assessment, which is growing along with increased demand, and you’re looking at quite a long timeline.
 So, the clock is ticking.

 CMMC Considerations for Small Businesses in the DIB